Tuesday, October 29, 2024

 Bebe has a wonderful handle on putting melodious piano in front of his bass and drums/brushes background.
 And sometimes, the bass and drums remain silent, and I’m perfectly fine with that.
 At times when I’m listening to those solo piano tunes, I feel like I’m back in the 1990s when I “discovered” New Age piano on the Windham Hill and Narada record labels.

-At the beginning, my favorite track in the trio’s catalog was Free, Free, Set Them Free from the A Song for You album.
+At the beginning, my favorite track in the catalog was Free, Free, Set Them Free from the A Song for You album.
 Its unusual offbeat syncopation piqued my interest, and I came back to it often.
-But lately, my favorites have been the title track of A Song for You and the trio's entrancing cover of Sospiri, Op.
+But lately, my favorites have been the title track of A Song for You and an entrancing cover of Sospiri, Op.
 70, Sir Edward Elgar's World War I adagio for string orchestra.
 Sospiri is the last track on Echoes.

 On Thursday — just yesterday — an excited Bebe sent an email to people on his group list to inform us that he had just learned that he had been nominated for his first Danish Music Awards in the category of Jazz Composer of the Year for the 2023 album Here Now.
 A winner will be announced Dec.
 9.